alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

 If so, try re-running the logging set up script.
 In most cases the extensions have actually been successfully installed.

-## Deploy package mirrors
+## Deploy Python/R package repositories
-### When to deploy mirrors
+We currently support two different types of package repositories:

++ Nexus proxy (Tier-2 only)
++ Local mirror (Tier-2 and Tier-3)

+Each SRE can be configured to connect to either the local mirror or the Nexus proxy as desired - you will simply have to ensure that you have deployed whichever repository you prefer before deploying the SRE.

-A full set of Tier 2 mirrors take around 4 days to fully synchronise with the external package repositories, so you may want to kick off the building of these mirrors before deploying your first SRE.
+:warning: Note that a full set of local Tier 2 mirrors currently take around **two weeks** to fully synchronise with the external package repositories as PyPI now contains >10TB of packages.

-### Deploying package mirrors
+### How to deploy a Nexus package repository

 From your **deployment machine**